-Caribbean Callaloo Stew – Simple to make, a flavorful way to serve up leafy green vegetables!
+Caribbean Callaloo Soup – Simple to make, a flavorful way to serve up leafy green vegetables!

 Callaloo is not meant to be rushed.
 Slow simmering allows the ingredients to come together and brings an out of this world aroma to your kitchen.
 I find the longer it sits the better it gets.
 Once the cooking is complete, you have a big decision to make.
 The question is – do you puree or not?
 My family likes the chunky stew like texture/consistency similar to how it’s served/eaten in Jamaica.
 I personally am more partial to the Trinidadian way of pureeing the finished dish into thick and creamy goodness.
 During the holidays, especially during our time in Chicago, I generally served it in the latter style, while warmer seasons I went with the former.

 Dope beats, fresh eats.
-Enjoy this tasty and healthy way to eat green leafy vegetables!
+Enjoy this tasty and healthy way to eat Caribbean food featuring green leafy vegetables!

 - 1 bunch callaloo leaves or substitute baby spinach